umbraco/UmbracoCMSDocs/Articles/Notifications/contentservice-notifications.md

     </td>
     <td>
     Published when IContentService.Move is called in the API.<br/>
-    NOTE: If the target parent is the Recycle bin, this notification is never publused.
+    NOTE: If the target parent is the Recycle bin, this notification is never published.
 Try the ContentMovingToRecycleBinNotification instead.<br/>
     MoveInfoCollection will for each moving entity provide:
       <ol>
         <li>Entity: Gets the IContent object being moved</li>